yingweiwo

 Absorption, Distribution and Excretion

-Metabolism involved cleavage of the ether bond, with formation of the 4-hydroxyquinazoline and carboxylic acid derivatives.
-Other biotransformations included oxidation of one of the methyl groups on the alkyl side chain to produce either an alcohol, which was further metabolised by hydroxylation of the O-ether alkyl moiety, or a carboxylic acid, which was further metabolised by hydroxylation of the 2-position of the quinazoline ring.
+Metabolism involves the breaking of the ether bond, producing 4-hydroxyquinazoline and carboxylic acid derivatives.
+Other biotransformations include the oxidation of a methyl group on the alkyl side chain, producing an alcohol (further metabolized via hydroxylation of the O-ether alkyl moiety) or a carboxylic acid (further metabolized via hydroxylation at the 2-position of the quinazoline ring).

 Toxicity/Toxicokinetics